jariobr/yellow-plugin-podcast/README.md

 Title: A new podcast episode
 Published: 2018-01-01 12:45:00
 Author: Steffen
+Tag: cool, stuff
 Template: blog
 Mediafile: http://cdn.yourdomain.tld/podcast/files/episode1.mp3
+Duration: 00:10:00
 ---
-This is the article for your podcast episode.
-It is recommended to use a page break to provide your listeners with a summary for their podcatchers.
+This is the article for your podcast episode.[--more--] It is recommended to use a page break to provide your listeners with a summary for their podcatchers.
 Furthermore you should link the media file [somewhere in this text](http://cdn.yourdomain.tld/podcast/files/episode1.mp3) for direct download.
 ```

 ## Todo

-* iTunes metadata
+* Dedicated podcast page template with audio player
-* Extend `PodcastFilter` with a location feature, e.G. `PodcastFilter: /my-podcast/`
+* Extend `PodcastFilter` with a location feature, e.G. `PodcastFilterLocation: /my-podcast/`
-* Dedicated podcast page template

 ## Developer